William Macaulay Counselling

 Gender Diverse & Transgender

-If you are unclear about your gender orientation or experiencing excessive fear, stress, anxiety or depression caused by the reactions of others, it may be helpful to seek support from a counsellor.
-Although therapy can't change one's gender identity, it can provide a safe space for individuals to understand themselves better and deal with some of the challenges that may come with being transgender.
+If you are unclear about your gender orientation or experiencing excessive fear, stress, anxiety or depression as a result of the reactions of others, it may be helpful to seek support from a gender therapist.
+While therapy cannot change one's gender identity, it can provide a safe space for individuals to understand themselves better and navigate the challenges associated with being transgender.

-In this article, I aim to provide a brief overview of a range of gender diverse and transgender issues.
-I hope you will find it helpful to better understand this complex and often misunderstood topic.
+In this article, I aim to provide a brief overview of various gender-diverse and transgender issues, with the goal of fostering a better understanding of this complex and often misunderstood topic.

 What is gender?